Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 ...That one was *definitely* an Ava-thought.

 *Are we sure?
-I don’t remember ever reading it…*
+I don’t remember ever reading it...*

 No, but the Entity had.
 And there was no reason She couldn’t form thoughts based on its knowledge, now.